Session

 All related errors are listed below.
 You can see full description and example of error response on Errors section

 • ERR::SESSION::CONCURRENT_ACCESS - Concurrent access to the session has been tried.
-If your spider run on distributed architecture, check if the correlation id is correctly configured
+If your spider run on distributed architecture, the same session name is currently used by another scrape

 Integration